Introduction

 Purpose

-To identify the correlation between the movement of the cart and the appearance of the velocity time-graph and use that correlation to calculate the displacement and acceleration of the cart.
+The purpose of this ticker tape experiment is to identify the correlation between the movement of a cart and the appearance of the velocity-time graph.
+This correlation is then used to calculate the displacement and acceleration of the cart.

 Materials